 Let’s dive deeper into each one of these characteristics to give you a better picture of the Rottweiler as a personal protection dog.

 You might be surprised to know that the Rottweiler breed does extremely well in the alertness and intelligence department!
+Which makes them a prime candidate for protection dog training.
 Let’s undo some of the misconceptions about this great dog breed.

 Contrary to what some might believe, Rottweilers are not a “dumb” breed of dogs.
 In fact, according to Stanley Coren’s study on the intelligence of dogs, the Rottweiler is the ninth smartest dog breed in the world!

 Rottweiler protection dogs have a complex instinctive and adaptive intelligence that makes them ideal for personal protection and guard work.
 They can be a bit stubborn though, so training them must begin at an early age.

 Only a strict and patient trainer can tackle their stubbornness.
 Rottweilers are herding dogs and likely to nip and run after things.
 Any trainer who is working with a Rottweiler must train these dogs patiently to mold them into a disciplined protection dog.

 Rottweilers have a natural instinct that causes them to alert you (their “pack”) to danger.
 A good Rottweiler protection dog will always be attentive, listening, and making sure you’re safe.
 But when there’s danger, how do they alert you?

 Rottweilers are barkers, which means whenever a visitor arrives, they will announce the entry through their loud and deep voice.
 This is a great benefit when you’re protecting your home since intruders will think twice about breaking in after they hear your Rottweiler’s fierce bark!